 At first, the canvas was on display in a wooden pavilion at Chistye Prudy but then the building decayed, and the canvas was stored in a roll for a long time.
 The canvas was partially damaged but in 1962, to the 150th anniversary of the victory in the Patriotic War, it was restored and a new building was built for it on Kutuzovsky Avenue.

 Apart from the panoramic canvas, there is also an interesting museum dedicated to the war of 1812.
-You should go to a small wooden hut, which is behind the big museum building.
-It was on this place that the hut of a peasant Frolov once stood where the military council at Fili was held.
+We recommend also visit a small wooden hut, which is behind the big museum building.
+There was the hut of a peasant Frolov where the military council at Fili was held.
 After the Battle of Borodino, Kutuzov led the Russian army to Moscow, however, in this hut it was decided not to defend the capital, but to leave it in order to save the army.

 After a short stay in Moscow, Napoleon was forced to retreat from the city, and then this retreat turned into an escape.
 From the French army of 500 thousand soldiers, which entered the territory of Russia, only 20 thousand soldiers could cross back the Berezina river.